fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 Click [here](http://jsfiddle.net/fusioncharts/qLvZF/) to edit the above chart.

-## Configure the five summary numbers
+## Configure the Five Summary Numbers

 Let's customize the five summary numbers and their deviations plotted on a box and a whisker chart.